 Scholarships & Professional Development

-Staff Council programs provide a sense of unity, pride and achievement that empower the University of Houston’s community in its journey to the next milestone of excellence together.
+Staff Council offers University of Houston staff members various scholarship and professional development opportunities.
+These programs instill a sense of unity, pride, and achievement in staff that empowers the overall UH community in its journey toward the next milestone of excellence.

 Staff Council scholarships are made possible by continuous support from the President's Office and fellow staff members.